Saadzoi Law

 Once the ARD program is completed successfully, the original criminal charges are dismissed, and the offender may, 30 days after completion of the program, request the court to expunge the offender’s arrest record and ARD participation.
 Bear in mind that the ARD records will always be in the office of the District Attorney.

-For example, if your blood alcohol is between a .10 and .159, your driving privileges most likely will only be suspended for one month (depending on summary offenses and other variables).
-If you blood alcohol level is above a .16, then your suspension period will most likely be for two months.
-The maximum period for ARD is two years, but for most DUI charges the period is one year.
+For example, if your blood alcohol is between .10 and .159, your driving privileges most likely will only be suspended for one month (depending on summary offenses and other variables).
+If your blood alcohol level is above .16, then your suspension period will most likely be for two months.
+The maximum period for ARD is two years, but for most DUI charges, the period is one year.
 Some counties even shorten this period to six months if you have completed all of your requirements.

 Different counties have different stipulations and different application processes.
 Contact an experienced DUI lawyer in PA to help you better understand the process.